Graduate Student Alliance (GSA)

 We believe student voices fuel CCA's efforts and direct the college's focus at every stage of activity.

-Amanda Rush (MA Visual & Critical Studies)
+- Daniel Thomas (MA in Visual and Critical Studies)

 Mission & Goals